Rulesheet | FAQ | Sample Decks |

 This rule is similar to playing the card Gladion from Crimson Invasion.

-Some exceptions to the rules exist for Pokémon that require other Pokémon to function (e.g. Plusle & Minun).
-You can see the full details on the rules page.
+Some exceptions exist for Pokémon that require other Pokémon to function (e.g. Plusle & Minun).
+View the full details on the rules page.

 Ready to get building?